Azure/aks-spin-plugin/README.md

 TODO: can we leverage Draft to handle this?

+TODO: this should also handle updating existing manifests to new forms.

 #### spin aks build

-TODO: is this needed?

-Builds docker container locally
+Functions like spin build but also ensures that current Spin application will work for AKS (not all Spin versions are compatible).
+Builds the .wasm files needed for the docker image.

 https://docs.docker.com/engine/api/sdk/